From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

 This does not mean that long-distance relationships are doomed to fail after four months.
 However, it is at this point that the cracks in faulty foundations start to show.
 Routine communication may start to feel like a chore, and loneliness and insecurities settle into your mind.
 You start to question whether or not it is worth it.

 The best way to make it through is to create a safe space for open communication.
 It is also crucial to never get too comfortable but constantly find new ways to keep things interesting instead.
+If not you might head-up for a long distance relationship breakup.

 60% of long-distance relationships are successful